-The object creation can also trigger the export of record details to an external destination by syslog, SNMP trap, or other methods.
+The object creation can also trigger the export of record details to an external destination by syslog.
 To analyze how a fault object is created and deleted, inspect the fault records.

 Fault record objects are purged only when the maximum capacity of fault record objects is reached and space is needed for